 Theraplay is a form of parent-child psychotherapy that targets children ages 0-18 who demonstrate the following behaviors: withdrawn, depressed, noncompliant, regulatory problems, attention deficit hyperactivity disorder (ADHD), or attachment issues/complex trauma.
 Theraplay is used with both biological and foster families, for high-risk and preventive cases, and in a variety of treatment settings, including domestic violence shelters, psychiatric hospitals, and residential centers.

-Drawing on a combination of theories such as attachment theory, neurodevelopmental theory, and object relations theory, the Theraplay approach is based on the following assumptions:
+Drawing on a combination of theories such as attachment theory, neurodevelopmental theory, and object relations theory, this approach to play therapy is based on the following assumptions:

 - The primary motivating force in human behavior is a drive toward relatedness.
 Personality development is interpersonal.
 The early interaction between parent and child provides the foundation for self and personality development.